absferdous/surfalert/README.txt

 - Display cookie notification banner on your website for seamless cookie consent and GDPR compliance from users/visitors
 - Get notifications that are perfectly mobile responsive with bunch of customization options based on your needs
 - Advanced **19+ integrations** to power up your social-proof marketing strategies
-- Connect NotificationX with **Zapier** to build absolutely anything [PRO]
+- Connect SurfAlert with **Zapier** to build absolutely anything [PRO]
-- Showcase live notifications to any other WordPress or non-WordPress websites with [Cross Domain Notice](https://notificationx.com/docs/notificationx-cross-domain-notice/) [PRO]
+- Showcase live notifications to any other WordPress or non-WordPress websites with [Cross Domain Notice](https://surfalert.com/docs/surfalert-cross-domain-notice/) [PRO]
 - Global Queue Management to get full control over your popup notifications [PRO]
 - Advanced Role Management to decide who can create or edit notifications & check Analytics reports [PRO]
 - Check the results from **Analytics tool** [PRO] and see how many times a certain notification popup has been viewed, clicked or even its Click-through Rate